cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 established format used by prior releases.

 The content of this entry is also used verbatim as the release notes body when creating the GitHub Release in Phase 4.
-Authoring the release notes here first — as part of the pre-build PR — ensures the notes are reviewed before publication and that the GitHub Release and the public website remain in sync.
+Authoring the release notes here first, as part of the pre-build PR, ensures the notes are reviewed before publication and that the GitHub Release and the public website remain in sync.

 Once versioning updates and release notes are complete, open a Pull Request to merge all changes to master and obtain the required review approval before proceeding.

-### Phase 2 — PDE Product Export
+### Phase 2: PDE Product Export

 The CIMTool distribution is produced via the Eclipse PDE product export.
-The export must always target a **Directory** destination — the distribution ZIP is produced by the code signing pipeline in the subsequent step, not by the PDE exporter directly.
+The export must always target a **Directory** destination.
+The distribution ZIP is produced by the code signing pipeline in the subsequent step, not by the PDE exporter directly.

 1. From the Eclipse menu select **File > Export**
 2. In the Export dialog select **Plug-in Development > Eclipse product** and click **Next**
 3. Set the fields as shown in the screenshot below:
    - **Configuration:** `/CIMToolProduct/CIMTool.product`
-   - **Root directory:** `CIMTool-<version>` (e.g. `CIMTool-2.3.0-RC8`) — replace with the actual release version being built
+   - **Root directory:** `CIMTool-<version>` (e.g. `CIMTool-2.3.0-RC8`), replaced with the actual release version being built
    - **Destination:** Select **Directory** and set the path to your release staging area (e.g. `D:\CIMTool-Releases`)
    - Check **Synchronize before exporting**
    - Check **Allow for binary cycles in target platform**